 The box is a Context Engineering 6" x 4" x 1.5" aluminum box that I found at Fry's Electronics years ago.
 A Twin Industries 8000-45 4" x 5" perfboard fits perfectly in the card slots.
 With the perfboard's 0.037" holes, the 5V converter is a snug fit, but it works.

 There isn't really a schematic, since everything is just +12V to +12V, ground to ground.
 I used bus wire and red/black primary wire for all of the internal wiring.
-The external wiring is round white 22ga. cord, except the Pi output, which is a USB-C cable.
+The external wiring is round white 22ga. cord, except the Pi output, which is USB-C, and the camera and scope outputs which are 18 gauge twisted pair.
 The outputs are on 2.5mm x 5.5mm jacks, and the plugs have screw locks on them to keep them from falling out.
 The other ends of the 12V power cables have the appropriate size (2.1mm x 5.5mm or 2.5mm x 5.5mm) connector.
 The 5V output uses a USB-C connector to support the USB-C cable required by the Pi 4B.
 I used a USB-C breakout board from Amazon to accommodate the USB-C cable.
 It is a knockoff of the Sparkfun USB-C breakout board.
 They came in pairs, which was attractive because I had no idea how easy or hard it would be, or how many tries it would take to do the USB-C.